On this page:

 The application fee must be paid at the time of application.
 The fee is non-refundable.

-The BLA will conduct checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify the information provided in this application form.
+The BLA will conduct checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify your eligibility to hold a licence.
+Any disputes about the accuracy of the results of the checks will be referred to the ACIC.
 Visit the ACIC website.
-Any disputes about the accuracy of the results will be referred to the ACIC.

 Providing incorrect information